-Seven Rescued In Pacific Ocean Days After Ferry Sinking
+7 Rescued In Pacific Ocean Days After Ferry Sinking

 At least seven survivors from a ferry that sank more than a week ago near the Pacific island-nation of Kirabati have been rescued from a small dinghy.